 Or when he asks who is responsibile for a crime committed by someone under partial mind control and not one person considers that the answer might be "both".
 That conversation ends the same way.

-Sanderson isn't using his philosopher character to incite interesting discussions that bring out the other characters' interesting traits.
-He's using his character just to make fun of philosophy.
+Sanderson isn't using his philosopher character to start interesting discussions that bring out the other characters' interesting traits.
+He's using him to ridicule philosophy.
 It's garbage.